 The discharges are more appropriately regulated under general discharge requirements than individual discharge requirements.

-Discharges to waters of the state from vegetation or sediment removal or management activities described in this Order are similar and consistent in nature and are not expected to vary significantly across different landscapes.
+Discharges to surface waters of the state from vegetation or sediment removal or management activities described in this Order are similar and consistent in nature and are not expected to vary significantly across different landscapes.
 Discharges from vegetation or sediment removal or management activities have the same or similar wastes and concentrations of wastes, including sediment, vegetative material, herbicides, bacteria, nutrients, and petroleum products.
 Vegetation and sediment removal or management activities require the same or similar control methods and mitigation techniques to avoid, minimize, and/or mitigate for their adverse impacts to water quality and beneficial uses of water, regardless of location.
 These types of discharges are more appropriately regulated under general WDRs because individual WDRs for each site-specific project would be virtually identical.
-Further, as set forth in Finding III.A.8, use of general WDRs will reduce delays in conducting the work needed to protect the waters of the state.
+Further, as set forth in Finding III.A.8, use of general WDRs will reduce delays in conducting the work needed to protect surface waters of the state.

 This Order includes monitoring and reporting requirements pursuant to California Water Code section 13267.
 The Central Coast Water Board needs the required information to determine the extent of impacts to water quality and beneficial uses from regulated activities, to evaluate the effectiveness of implementation of required mitigation, and to ensure compliance with this Order.
 The burden of preparing reports, including costs, is reasonable to the need and benefits of obtaining the reports.
 Reports are required only annually.
 The reports confirm that the best management practices (BMPs) required under this Order are sufficient to protect beneficial uses and water quality objectives.
 The anticipated costs of monitoring obligations are generally minimal because they require only visual monitoring.
 Water quality sampling may be required for in-water work, including such requirements as sampling for pH or turbidity.
 Testing for these wastes may be done with low-cost field equipment.
 Sampling during in-water work is appropriate because the risk of direct discharges poses a higher threat to water quality and would require quick corrective action.
 Given the significance of the potential impacts of the activities on water quality, the burden, including costs, of the monitoring and report bears a reasonable relationship to its need and the benefits to be obtained.
-The evidence supporting the need for the reports required by this Order is set forth in this Order and in the Central Coast Water Board's public file on this Order.
+The evidence supporting the need for the reports required by this Order is set forth in this Order and in the Central Coast Water Board's public files.

 Pursuant to California Water Code section 106.3, the state statutorily recognizes that “every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes.”
 The human right to water extends to all Californians, including disadvantaged individuals and groups and communities in rural and urban areas.
 This Order protects the human right to water by establishing conditions that reduce or prevent discharge of waste, thereby contributing to efforts to maintain high quality drinking water for Californians.